This tutorial describes how to create and run PhoneGap, Apache Cordova and Ionic applications with IntelliJ IDEA.

 2. Configure the executable path

-To open an existing PhoneGap/Cordova/Ionic application, simply select the application folder via use the File → Open menu.
-IntelliJ IDEA will detect the application and configure all the required project files automatically.
+To open an existing PhoneGap/Cordova/Ionic application, simply select its folder via File→Openmenu.
+Your IDE will detect the application and perform all required configuration steps automatically.